What To Do When A Loved One Dies – A Checklist

 - How and when to distribute assets to beneficiaries.

-Track Down the Assets of the Decedent – Secure the decedent’s purse, wallet and cell phone.
-Identify
+- Track Down the Assets of the Decedent – Secure the decedent’s purse, wallet and cell phone.
+Identify whether the decedent had a safe deposit box.
+Look in the decedent’s home or office for any documents that identify assets owned by the decedent:

 - Real Estate